wescleveland/meteor_fab_deploy/README.md

 Note: I quickly generalized the script I am currently using to create this, there may be typos, errors, etc but this is the general idea of what has worked for me.

+There is also a fabric command to dump and fetch the remote mongo database which has proved useful to recreate production data when debugging issues.

 ## Installation

 Install python, install fabric via pip, copy fabfile.py to the root of your meteor app.
 Edit the settings at the top of fabfile.py.